Klipper3d/klipper/docs/Config_Reference.md

 from the configuration described above:
 ```
 [dual_carriage my_dc_carriage]
-primary_carriage:
+#primary_carriage:
-#   Defines the matching primary carriage of this dual carriage and
+#   Defines the matching carriage on the same gantry as this dual carriage and
-#   the corresponding IDEX axis.
-Must match a name of a defined `[carriage]`.
+#   the corresponding dual axis.
+Must match a name of a defined `[carriage]` or
+#   another independent `[dual_carriage]` (see below).
+#   Either this parameter or the parameter 'axis' must be provided.
+#axis:
+#   Axis of a carriage, either x or y.
+If provided, defines a dual carriage
+#   independent of a `[carriage]` with the same axis on a different gantry.
-#   This parameter must be provided.
+#   Either this parameter or the parameter 'primary_carriage' must be provided.
 #safe_distance:
 #   The minimum distance (in mm) to enforce between the dual and the primary
 #   carriages.
 If a G-Code command is executed that will bring the carriages